silverstripe-archive/silverstripe-express-theme/Readme.md

 http://sass-lang.com/

 ## Bootstrap
 Twitter Bootstrap is a free collection of tools for creating websites and web applications.
 It contains HTML and CSS-based design templates for typography, forms, buttons, charts, navigation and other interface components, as well as optional JavaScript extensions.
 Bootstrap was originally written in Less, but has been ported to SCSS.
 Express uses the SCSS port of Bootstrap.
-More information on the twitter bootstrap api can be found here:
+More information on the Twitter bootstrap api can be found here:

 http://twitter.github.com/bootstrap/